Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • Households that host friends often

-• Couples who want steadier motion behavior
+• Couples who want steadier movement control

 • Where it falls short

-• Anyone who wants a sink-in, ultra-plush seat
+• Anyone chasing an ultra-plush sink-in seat

-• Households that need wipe-clean practicality
+• Homes that need wipe-clean practicality

 Better Homes & Gardens Lillian Channel Tufted Sofa 83.5